Top Locations to Propose in Chicago

 Why We Love It

-I am a preferred vendor at The Rookery and my team and I have captured more proposals (150+) and weddings (50+) there than anywhere else in the world!
-I’ve modeled my brand around the Art Deco stylings of The Rookery and the main image on my website features John Root’s famed “Oriel Staircase”.
+I’ve modeled my brand around The Rookery’s Art Deco stylings, and the main image on my website features John Root’s famed “Oriel Staircase.”

 Because we are preferred vendors and work so frequently at The Rookery, we can facilitate photography permits on short notice (provided they have availability) which allows our clients to quickly pivot to an indoor location if there is unpredicted rain or snow in the forecast as we get closer to their proposal.